 If you cannot attend a specific class or expect to be late, please notify us of your absence.
-Specifically, please email the TA, Blaine Horton (cbh2132@columbia.edu).
+Specifically, please email the TA, TBD

 Because many sessions revolve around role-plays in which partners are assigned in advance, an unexpected absence typically has negative effects on other students in the class.
 Accordingly, unexcused absences and/or absences without notification will result in a loss of participation points.